ch4mpy/spring-addons/samples/tutorials/README.md

 Quite like `resource-server_with_oauthentication`, using token introspection instead of JWT decoder.
 Please note this is likely to have performance impact.

 ### 3.7. [`resource-server_with_ui`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_ui)
-Add a security filter-chain for specific routes.
-This enables to use a client filter chain for the UI resources (with OAuth2login), the default filter-chain for all other routes being designed for REST API.
+Configure a Spring Boot 3 application as both OAuth2 client (Thymeleaf UI) and OAuth2 resource server (REST API).

+This is done by defining two distinct and ordered security filter-chains:
+- the 1st with client configuration, with login, logout, and a security matcher limiting it to UI resources
+- the 2nd with resource server configuration.
+As it has no security matcher and an higher order, it intercepts all requests that were not matched by the 1st filter chain and acts as default for all the remaining resources (REST API).

+The Thymeleaf pages being secured with session cookies and the REST end-points with JWTs, the Thymeleaf `@Controller` internally uses `WebClient` to fetch data from the API and build the model for the template, authorizing its requests with tokens stored in session.

 ### 3.8.
 [BFF](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/bff)
-Introduction to the **B**ackend **F**or **F**rontend pattern with `spring-cloud-gateway` as middle-ware between a rich browser application secured with sessions and a Spring OAuth2 resource-server secured with access JWTs.
+Introduction to the **B**ackend **F**or **F**rontend pattern with `spring-cloud-gateway` as middle-ware between a JS application (Angular) secured with sessions cookies and a Spring OAuth2 resource-server secured with JWTs.